kikyamf/boardease_v3/BoardEase2/BOOKINGS_SQL_QUERIES.md

     CASE
         WHEN b.booking_status = 'Confirmed' AND CURDATE() >= b.start_date AND CURDATE() <= b.end_date THEN 'current'
         WHEN b.booking_status = 'Pending' THEN 'pending'
-        WHEN b.booking_status = 'Completed' THEN 'history'
+        WHEN b.booking_status IN ('Completed', 'Cancelled') THEN 'history' ELSE 'other'
-        ELSE 'other'
     END as section
 FROM bookings b